Since our founding in the basement of a West Louisville church…

 - Build a platform for future growth and innovation to respond to community needs related to hunger

-The Hunger Innovation Center relies on the generosity of the community that helped start Dare to Care nearly 50 years ago.
-To help make this exciting new initiative possible, please visit our donation page or contact Laura Brewer to learn more.
+The Dare to Care Community Kitchen relies on the generosity of the community that helped start Dare to Care nearly 50 years ago.